Swiss clothing brand Assos has unveiled a brand new men's winter collection, which revolves around its 'johDah' winter jacket.

 The collection also includes the Equipe RS Clima Capsule (£210) packable jacket.
 This has evolved from a prototype provided to WorldTour riders, and aims to provide an extra layer of protection from the rain.
 We've handled one of these in the office and can confirm it's extremely soft and lightweight, coming with Silver Haze fabric on the upper to buffer out the wind.
 A unique silver membrane also offers reflectivity and thus extra visibility without looking too much like a beacon in daylight.

 The RS winter bib tights S9 come in at £335.
-They build on the previous ‘deep winter’ tights, and come with the A-Lock engineering also seen on the S9 men’s and women’s shorts.
-This bracing system keeps the chamois in place when getting out the saddle, and the goldenGate technology – where the pad is not stitched at the sides to help it move with the rider – is also included.
+They build on the previous 'deep winter' tights, (opens in new tab) and come with the A-Lock engineering also seen on the S9 men's (opens in new tab) and women's shorts (opens in new tab).
+This bracing system keeps the chamois in place when getting out the saddle, and the goldenGate technology - where the pad is not stitched at the sides to help it move with the rider - is also included.

 This additional bracing system does add to the RRP - we tested the S7 winter tights (£235) (opens in new tab) and Mille GT tights (£165) (opens in new tab) and were impressed so fair to say we reckon you'd still get an excellent pair of winter warmers if you didn't go for the newest and greatest.